 Input is a transfer object for the input parameters of the service, and

 Output is the output object from the service.
 They’re a common base class.
-For example there is a
+For example there is a Input class, and a Input class.
+The responsibility of the implementation of the service executor is then to know which service to trigger, and how it’s triggered.

 For EJB2 this consists on asking a locator for a remote object, getting the remote home, and calling the execute function with the particular input object, finally returning the output the remote service gets.
 Any exceptions thrown are passed, so that there is transparency in this regard to the calling client.
 The implementation makes use of reflection to get the particular homes, etc. as derived from the particular input class.
 As the name of the locator has to be “guessed” in this regard, it relies on a set of naming conventions for the package it’s put in.